backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/Miscellaneous.md

 > [!question]+ Why use AWS managed or Customer managed policy over inline policy?
 > When the **identity is deleted the inline policy gets deleted**.
 It is also **not reusable** for example if you want to attach the same inline policy to another user you will have to create it again whereas if you create a customer managed policy then you can assign it to any user, role or group.

+## Trust Policy
+- **Trust policies** define which *principal entities* (accounts, users, roles, and federated users) *can assume the role*.
+- An IAM role is **both an identity and a resource** that supports resource-based policies.
+- For this reason, you *must attach both a trust policy and an identity-based policy to an IAM role.*
+- The IAM service supports **only one type of resource-based policy** called a role trust policy, which is attached to an IAM role.

+> [!note] Trust policy is the only resource based policy supported by IAM service.

 ## RAM (Resource Access Manager)
 - **Share AWS resources** that you own with **other AWS accounts** or share with any account **or within your Organisation**.